SkygearIO/skygear-doc/README.md

 - `npm run spell-check`
 - American English spelling is used.
 - Exceptions are in the `.spelling` file.

-## Style Guide

-- Use You to refer to the reader
-- Include external link (e.g. webpack) as necessary but not to be repetitive
-- Links used in the markdown can be all placed at the bottom of the file
-- Avoid starting a sentence with a verb
-- Notice the difference between a method and a function, e.g. `skygear.loginWithProvider` is a method
-- Start heading at `h2` (`h1` is for page title from route), and all `h2` has to be as sub-menu item
-- Use &lt;brackets> for parts that require user to fill in
-- Sample user input should be highlighted.
-(Refer to getting started for JS new project yeoman terminal dump as example)
-- Code inline comment should only be used for simple remarks.
-Long descriptions should be written as separate paragraphs
-- While there are spelling check for paragraphs, there are none for code.
-Therefore please double check the spellings in code blocks
-- Use terms consistently especially in titles.
-Don't shorten words - readers will be confused
-- Avoid saying too much about the server in each of the SDK doc, because:
-  1. it will be repetitive
-  2. technically those descriptions are not directly related to the SDK itself

-  Instead you can link to the relevant section in the server doc.
-  However talking about server behavior in each of the SDK is necessary although it is repetitive e.g. in Users & Auth, you need to talk about Skygear not allowing duplicated usernames

-## Style Guide for JS Docs
-- Two spaces per indent
-- Use `console.error(error)` instead of `console.log(err)`
-- all object properties should be quoted
-- use ES6 syntax, ES5 syntax will be added later as code tab switching is enabled

 ### Directory Layout